-The carrying amount in the table debt instruments classified at fair value through other comprehensive income.
+6 The carrying amount includes debt instruments classified at fair value through other comprehensive income.
 Where this applies the fair value hedge adjustment for interest rate risk is recognised in the income statement together with changes in the fair value of the hedging instrument.